Code Of Conduct

 The follow up email should be sent no later than one week after the receipt of the report.
 If deliberation or follow up with the reported person takes longer than one week, the work group should send a status email to the reporter.

-- The PyCon Code of Conduct is licensed under a Creative Commons Attribution 3.0 Unported License.
+This Code of Conduct is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.